 UP Fintech is not a Chinese operating company but a Cayman Islands holding company with no material operations of its own, whose operations are conducted by its subsidiaries and through contractual arrangements with VIEs based in China.
 This structure involves unique risks to investors.
 We conduct our operations primarily through our Singapore subsidiaries, New Zealand subsidiaries, U.S. subsidiaries, Hong Kong subsidiaries and the VIEs and their respective subsidiaries in China.
-The VIEs structure is used to replicate foreign investment in Chinese-based companies where Chinese law prohibits direct foreign investment in the operating companies, and investors may never directly hold equity interests in the Chinese operating company.
-Chinese regulatory authorities could disallow this structure, which would likely result in a material change in our operations and/or value of our ADSs, including that it could cause the value of such securities to significantly decline or become worthless.
+The VIE structure is used to replicate foreign investment in Chinese-based companies where Chinese law prohibits direct foreign investment in the operating companies, and contractual arrangements with the VIEs may not be as effective as ownership in providing operational control.
+Chinese regulatory authorities could disallow this structure, which would likely result in a material change in our operations and/or value of our American Depositary Shares, or "ADSs," including that it could cause the value of such securities to significantly decline or become worthless.
 There is no assurance that the PRC government will not intervene or impose restrictions on the company's ability to transfer cash to or from the holding company, the subsidiaries, the VIEs and investors.
 For more information about our operations, refer to "Item 3.
-Key Information - Certain Summary Financial Information Regarding the Company, Its Subsidiaries, and Consolidated VIEs."
+Key Information - Certain Summary Financial Information regarding the Company, Its Subsidiaries, and Consolidated VIEs."
 Additionally, VIE agreements have not been tested in a court of law.
 For more information regarding these and other risks, refer to "Item 3.
 Key Information - Certain Risks Related to Our Chinese Operations and Operating Structure."

-A diagram of our corporate structure, reflecting our significant subsidiaries, the consolidated VIEs, and subsidiaries of the VIEs, is set forth below.
+A diagram of our corporate structure, as of the date of this annual report, reflecting our significant subsidiaries, the consolidated VIEs, and subsidiaries of the VIEs, is set forth below.